-In the 2019 program, 38 Southeast Asians and 13 Americans will travel between April 2019 and June 2020.
-Southeast Asian participants will engage in a 38-day program in the U.S. in one of two cohorts: 18-20 Asian Fellows will travel to the U.S. in late April through early June, and 18-20 Asian Fellows will travel in a second group from mid- October to mid-November.
+In the 2020 program, 44 Southeast Asians and 16 Americans will travel between April 2020 and June 2021.
+Southeast Asian participants will engage in a 38-day program in the U.S. in one of two cohorts: 22 Southeast Asian Fellows will travel to the U.S. in mid-April to late May, and another 22 Southeast Asian Fellows will travel in the second cohort to the U.S. in late September through early November.

 With participant Fellowships as a centerpiece, our program offers a hands-on approach to issues shared by Southeast Asian countries by enhancing leadership and professional skills in civic engagement while building sustainable partnerships.
-The program features practical lessons that culminate in each Southeast Asian participant developing an Action Plan with follow-on projects to advance their professional goals.
+The program features practical lessons that culminate in each Southeast Asian participant developing an action plan with follow-on projects to advance their professional goals.

 Each Southeast Asian Fellow will be matched with a U.S. participant for a fellowship of four weeks, with Fellows connecting virtually and in-person on a weekly basis for leadership training.
 Matches will be made given shared interests, type of organization, and best opportunity for achieving program goals.
 During this period, the Southeast Asian participant will learn from the U.S. fellowship host, as well as share ideas from his/her home country.
 The Southeast Asian Fellow will develop an action plan for specific takeaways that can be implemented back home.